Avery Jolley

 The volleyball player from Knoxville, Tennessee, thought she wanted to major in biology when she was recruited to Winthrop.
 Once she learned about the healthcare management degree during freshman Orientation, she realized that is where she belongs so she can learn about administration and policy.

-Part of her success in college has been juggling a busy schedule with her academic work, just as she did in high school when she played club volleyball and took AP/IB/honors classes.
+Part of her success in college consisted of juggling a busy schedule with her academic work, just as she did in high school when she played club volleyball and took AP/IB/honors classes.

 “The big thing for me is writing down my schedule and having to-do lists I create each week for my academics to help me keep up with everything,” Jolley said.

-Her professors are typically very understanding of the time demands and circumstances of student-athletes, she said.
-“I do think that level of trust and understanding from your professors comes with building rapport with them, so I am always very intentional about getting to know my professors, submitting assignments early when I can and other ways to create good impressions,” Jolley said.
+Her professors were typically very understanding of the time demands and circumstances of student-athletes, she said.
+“I do think that level of trust and understanding from your professors comes with building rapport with them, so I was always very intentional about getting to know my professors, submitting assignments early when I can and other ways to create good impressions,” Jolley said.

-When she looks to relax, Jolley enjoys getting a drink from Starbucks and hanging out or completing work on the Campus Green when the weather is nice.
+When she wanted to relax, Jolley enjoyed getting a drink from Starbucks and hanging out or completing work on the Campus Green when the weather was nice.

-“I also love to go to other Winthrop sporting events, as it’s always fun and great to support my friends and the other student-athletes,” Jolley said.
+“I also loved to go to other Winthrop sporting events, as it’s always fun and great to support my friends and the other student-athletes,” Jolley said.

 The players have bonded working on community service with nearby Miracle Park and Hope of Rock Hill.
 Other extracurricular activities include serving as co-president of SAAC (Student Athlete Advisory Committee) and as a study hall monitor for Winthrop Athletics.